robert19066/Sketchable/README.md

 ## 1. Shapes and their initialisations(one with ※ can be used with the Motion class):

-In PyDraw, all shapes rely on the crucial `Vertex`.
+In Sketchable, all shapes rely on the crucial `Vertex`.
 It is an uni-dimensional imaginary dot with an set of coordonates, from where all primitives are based!
 And in version 1.3.5, the `Cluster` has been added(and the list specifies what shapes are Cluster-compatible) that is an array of `Vertex` elements.
 The methods `Cluster` has are: